MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/add-columns-to-a-table-ssas-tabular.md

 2. In the formula bar, type a DAX formula to add attributes for each row.

 ## Add a blank column
  You can create a named, blank column in a model table.
 Blank columns can be useful if you want to paste data from another source.
 Keep in-mind that pasted data is stored differently than imported data.
-For more information, see [Copy and Paste Data](../../analysis-services/tabular-models/ssas-import-data-copy-and-paste-data.md).

 #### To create a named, blank column